ScottMorse/PyMusician/README.md

 * Staff position of Note objects based on clef/instrument transposition

 ## Version History
+* #### 1.0.1
+    * TimeSignature class added for representation of basic but highly dynamic time signatures
+    * The value of A4 is now protected.
+    * Main classes all take named arguments instead of *args now
 * #### 1.0.2
     * Added code comments to __init__.py and utils.py
     * Note class static methods such as `.note_from_values` and `.note_from_frequency` have been updated to allow passing optional rhythm and octave(for just `.note_from_values`) values into them, where they could not be before.